 If you send us a message via an online form on the website we will record your email address to be used only for the purpose for which you provide it.
 We will not add it to a mailing list or use it for any other purpose without your prior consent.

-The High Court of Australia website employs the use of session-only cookies to support:
+The 2ser website employs the use of session-only cookies to support:

 - the site search facility

 - online forms

 - Google Analytics (to help analyse how users use our site)

 - Session cookies are deleted at the end of a browsing session and are not used to collect or store any personal information about the user.

 Should you have any queries or concerns in relation to privacy on the Station website please contact the Station, on (02) 02 9514 9514 or by email to firstname.lastname@example.org